 Agile software development is a method used by the vast majority of software development teams.
-For the layperson, a discussion of agile can be confusing because of the high concentration of industry-specific terminology.
-In this article, we’ve compiled a glossary of agile software development terminology, from A to Z. We cover as many common agile terms as possible, to help you get your head around agile.
+For the non-techie, a discussion of agile can be confusing because of the high concentration of industry-specific terminology.
+Below, we’ve built a glossary of agile software development terminology, from A to Z. We cover as many common agile terms as possible, to help you get your head around agile.

 Agile software development: an iterative, adaptive approach to building software.
 Work in a project is broken down into short bursts (commonly one or two weeks in length but this can vary) called sprints.
 The focus is on cross-functional teamwork, continual improvement, and transparency.
 Agile methodology allows for maximum flexibility and enables teams to deliver products faster.